IndrajeetPatil/ggstatsplot/README.md

   title = "Dataset: Iris flower data set", messages = FALSE
 )
-#> Warning: This function doesn't return a `ggplot2` object and is not further modifiable with `ggplot2` functions.
+#> Warning: The plot is not a `ggplot` object and therefore can't be further modified with `ggplot2` functions.
 ```

 <img src="man/figures/README-ggscatterstats1-1.png" width="100%" />